 Help is available at the Trades Recognition Australia website to assist people with trade skills gained overseas or in Australia for the purpose of migration and skills recognition.
 International Education assesses higher education qualifications for recognition in Australia.

-Assistance with domestic occupational licence recognition for specified licensed tradespeople wishing to apply for a licence in another state or territory is available at the Licence Recognition website.
+Assistance with domestic occupational licence recognition for specified licensed tradespeople wishing to apply for a licence in another state, territory or New Zealand is available through the relevant state or territory registration authority.
+Further information on the mutual recognition of occupational registrations scheme is available on the Mutual Recognition page.

 Reading Writing Hotline